mcarabali1/EPIB-704/README.md

 # Data for Assignments {#data-for-assignments}

 Data for assignments can be found in the [/EPIB-704/tree/main/data](https://github.com/mcarabali1/EPIB-704/tree/main/data) folder.
-To use the data for assignments, you can either download the files directly from the repository into your computer or install them directly into R using the following code:
+To use the data for assignments, you can either download the files directly from the repository into your computer or install them directly into R using the following instructions:

 1\.
 Save the raw url file into an R object (just change the name of the file (i.e. the Plato_FDA_470.csv part) to the url shown below if needed)